 DOCTORAL STUDENTS

-Jennifer (Fall 2021-Present)
+Jennifer Barbosa (Fall 2021-Present)

-Jennifer is currently the Cognitive and Language Development Lab manager.
-She is a 5th-year doctoral candidate in the Clinical Psychology program.
+Jennifer is a 6th-year doctoral candidate in the Clinical Psychology program.
 Jennifer graduated from Seton Hall University in 2017 with her B.S. in Psychology and from Montclair State University in 2019 with her M.A. in Clinical Psychology.
 Her research interests include the interplay between parent stress, parent-child interactions, and infant/child development.
 Her clinical interests include dyadic therapy and parent-infant/child attachment.
 For her master’s thesis, Jennifer explored the effect of exposure to gestational diabetes mellitus (GDM) on child language development and how other factors like maternal mental health and socioeconomic status may be implicated.

-Tali (Summer 2023-Present)
+Tali Filstein (Summer 2023-Present)

 Tali is currently the Cognitive and Language Development Lab Manager.
-She is a 3rd-year doctoral student in the Clinical Psychology program.
+She is a 4th-year doctoral candidate in the Clinical Psychology program.
 Tali graduated from Colgate University in 2021 with a B.A. in Neuroscience.
 She is interested in studying the development of social cognition, including theory of mind, communicative language processing, and emotional intelligence, and in examining the factors influencing communication between autistic and non-autistic individuals.
 Her clinical interests include evidence-based interventions for anxiety in adults and for youth with ASD and their families to improve quality of life and family relationships.

-Diego (Summer 2025-Present)
+Diego Leon (Fall 2025-Present)

 MASTERS STUDENTS